ABOUT BELINDA O'DEA.

 HOW GESTALT THERAPY IS LEARNED.

 Gestalt Therapy cannot be learned from a textbook.
 It is transmitted through direct experience and personal encounter.
+Human to human.

 I chose GTIWA's four year programme specifically because of its non-academic, experiential approach.
 This is the longest running continually offered Gestalt Therapy training programme in Australia.
 Its emphasis is not on theory absorbed in a classroom but on direct personal encounter, in group, in supervision, in the body, in the living relationship between trainees and faculty with decades of practice.

-My training comprises of 400 hours of intensive experiential group work over four years, currently in my final semester.
+My training comprises 400 hours of intensive experiential group work over four years, currently in my final semester.
 Alongside this I completed more than 60 hours of individual Gestalt Therapy as a personal client, sitting in the very chair I now invite others into.
 On top of this I have been under clinical supervision for 20 hours over the past 2 years.
 The training is 70 percent experiential.
 I have not just studied this approach.
 I have lived it from both sides.

 I also received direct transmission from the senior faculty of GATLA's European Summer Residential, practitioners with more than four decades of practice in Gestalt Therapy.
 This international lineage of transmission is a rare and significant aspect of my training that distinguishes it from more academically oriented programmes.
+Claudia and Zish Rosenbach-Ziembinski are the co-directors of GTIWA.

 That is not a certificate.
 It is a life's work.